veigamann/trustedsource-checker/README.md

 # TrustedSource Link Checker

-A Firefox extension that allows users to check the trustworthiness of URLs using TrustedSource.org's API.
+A browser extension that allows users to check the trustworthiness of URLs using TrustedSource.org's API.
 This extension adds a context menu item to easily check links or selected text against various TrustedSource products.
+It works with Firefox, Chrome, and other Chromium-based browsers like Edge.

 ## Features